JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

     Optimal solution: [-0.988532, 0.0487366] with distance 1.31382768101552 to u₀

-Here is a visualization of all (real) critical points we computed:
+Here is a visualization of all (real) critical points:

 <figure>
 <p style="text-align:center;">